panel-attack/panel-attack/Custom Sounds Readme.txt

   "%appdata%/Panel Attack/sounds/[sound_pack_name_here]/[character_name_here]"
 -Note:  Providing just a "chain" or just a "combo" sound effect for a character is OK.
 It would get used for all combos and chains.
+-A character's combo sound effect should be named "combo".
+You can add variations by adding more files: "combo2", "combo3"...
+They will be selected at random.
+-If you would like matching six metal blocks have a different sound effect, provide a "combo_echo" file.
+You can add variations by adding more files: "combo_echo2", "combo_echo3"...
+They will be selected at random.
--A character's combo sound effect should be named "combo" -Depending on the current chain length, the chain SFX file with the appopriate file name will be played:
+-Depending on the current chain length, the chain SFX file with the appopriate file name will be played:
     x2/3 plays "chain",  x4 plays "chain2", x5 plays "chain_echo", x6+ plays "chain2_echo"
--If your character should make a sound when you clear garbage, include a sound file named "garbage_match" -If you would like matching six metal blocks have a different sound effect, provide a "combo_echo" file.
+-If your character should make a sound when you clear garbage, include a sound file named "garbage_match"

 About Music:
 -Music files should be named "normal_music" and "danger_music"